Chandler, Oklahoma

 Chandler (Chêninêheki) is a city in and the county seat of Lincoln County, Oklahoma, United States. and is part of the Oklahoma City Metropolitan Area.
 The population was 2,858 at the time of the 2020 census.
-Chandler is located northeast of Oklahoma City on SH-66 and I-44, and north of Shawnee on SH-18.
+Chandler is located northeast of Oklahoma City on SH-66 and I-44, north of Shawnee on SH-18 and 14 mi south of Agra.